kumahq/kuma-website/app/_src/quickstart/universal-demo.md

       port: 9902"
 ```

-You can notice that we manually specify readiness port with env variable `KUMA_READINESS_PORT` when every data plane is
+You can notice that we manually specify readiness port with environment variable `KUMA_READINESS_PORT` when every data plane is
 running on separate machines this is obsolete.

 [//]: # (TODO should we tell users explicitely to open another terminal window or should we just run kuma-dp in background?)